Sparse Recovery With Integrality Constraints: The -case

-Finally, by employing the usual variable split, unique recoverability w.r.t.\ $\PonePM$ and $\Prob{1}{[-\u,\u]_\Z}$ can also be characterized: (Since we have seen all the arguments before, we skip the proofs for brevity.)
+Finally, by employing the usual variable split, unique recoverability with respect to $\PonePM$ and $\Prob{1}{[-\u,\u]_\Z}$ can also be fully characterized: (Since we have seen all the arguments before, we skip the proofs for brevity.)